maddymz/Topic-Recommendation-System/README.md

 ```
 ## App Build information
 ```
-Step1: Clone or download the project as zip
+Step1: Clone or download the project as a zip
 Step2: Open the project using android studio
 Step3: Follow android studio build instructions
 ```
 ## Server build information

 ```
-Currently, all the srever instances are shut down.
+Currently, all the server instances are shut down.
-To make it work on personal server follow following steps:
+To make it work on a personal server follow these steps:
 Step1: Setup an AWS account
 Step2: Create Server instances
 Step3: Configure the Fuseki Server on the running instances